Recoskie/AI-Matrix/docs/Matrix Structure.md

 <h3>Note that this is a big simplification of the quantum-matrix.</h3>

 <h3>Note that all examples on this page can be modified, so you can change the examples to see the effects.</h3>

-<h3>At the center of the quantum-matrix is a spiral that creates both the sequential half and the geometric half in opposite directions of rotation.<h3>

 <a id="basic" class="cmd"></a><h1>Solving a Dimensional Set.</h1>